Saint Germain Foundation

 The doctrines of the organization are based on teachings and wisdom received by Guy Ballard in 1930.
 Ballard was hiking on the slopes of Mt.
 Shasta in California, and claimed Saint Germain appeared to him and began training him to be a "Messenger".
 Ballard published his experiences in a series of books.
 The organization's philosophies are known as the '"I AM" Activity,' and its members popularly known as "I AM" Students.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Saint Germain Foundation" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Saint Germain Foundation" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools